Deafness & Education International

 Journal for Multicultural Education

-Advancing multicultural understanding through education.Welcome to the Journal for Multicultural Education, an esteemed publication by Emerald Group Publishing Ltd, dedicated to advancing knowledge and practice in the dynamic fields of Cultural Studies, Education, and Linguistics.
+Navigating the complexities of multicultural education.Welcome to the Journal for Multicultural Education, an esteemed publication by Emerald Group Publishing Ltd, dedicated to advancing knowledge and practice in the dynamic fields of Cultural Studies, Education, and Linguistics.
 Since its inception in 2014, this journal has established itself as a leading forum for research, reflection, and discourse, addressing the multifaceted experiences of diverse cultures in educational contexts.
 With a commendable Scopus Rank placing it in the 87th percentile for Cultural Studies, the journal is positioned in the Q1 quartile, making it a premier outlet for scholars and practitioners looking to contribute to and engage with cutting-edge research.
 Our commitment to fostering an inclusive dialogue on multicultural education equips our readers with innovative strategies and insights essential for navigating today’s globalized society.
 While the journal operates under standard access provisions, we invite researchers, educators, and students alike to explore the rich tapestry of scholarly works published within these pages, and partake in a vibrant community dedicated to transformative education.

 Sign Language Studies